rathga/csharp-discriminated-unions/CSharp.DiscriminatedUnions/README.md

 # About

-Dartk.CSharp.DiscriminatedUnions is a [discriminated union](https://en.wikipedia.org/wiki/Tagged_union) source generator for C#.
+Rathga.CSharp.DiscriminatedUnions is a [discriminated union](https://en.wikipedia.org/wiki/Tagged_union) source generator for C#, forked from the stellar work by [dartk/CSharp.DiscriminatedUnions](https://github.com/dartk/csharp-discriminated-unions).

 Discriminated unions represent values that can be one of a number of cases.
 Each case has a unique name and can store values of different types, as opposed to the standard `enum` type, that can only be of an integral numeric type.

-More information is available at the [dartk/CSharp.DiscriminatedUnions](https://github.com/dartk/csharp-discriminated-unions) github page.
+The intention of this project is to create a discriminated union that feels close to FSharp discriminated unions, and opinionatedly differs from other discriminated union libraries (e.g. [OneOf](https://github.com/mcintyre321/OneOf)).

-## Installation
+## Installation - TO BE UPDATED, private package only right now

 Generated code does not depend on the package at runtime.
 Therefore, it is safe to set the option `PrivateAssets="all"` to avoid propagating the dependency on the package: